-At the start of the month I was mainly creating content for Ian to use for the creation of the scenes in the animation, as the project developed I started compiling entire scenes by myself like the ones pictured above.
-I became much more comfortable using 3D elements within After Effects.
-I also had a great learning experience creating a workflow from Cinema 4D; importing camera data and 3D location markers, matching up footage etc. Overall the experience was great and I hope to work on more projects like this in the future.
+At the start of the month I was mainly creating content for Ian to use for the creation of the scenes in the animation, as the project developed I started compiling entire scenes by myself (pictured above).
+A basic outline of my workflow: Use Cinema 4D for close up shots, import camera data and 3D location markers to after effects, match up footage with faux 3D layers then finish off with grading and final adjustments.
+Overall the experience was intense and we had a lot of creative freedom.

-I had an interesting opportunity this month to work on an advert for Giff Gaff by Fallon as Art Department via Ollie Tiong.
-It was a crazy job, I hand crafted around 100 synthetic eyeballs using my own improvised style and helped craft large quantities of fake blood, guts and other internal treats.
+I had an interesting opportunity this month to work as a prop maker for a Giff Gaff advert.
+The company was Fallon and I was under direction from Ollie Tiong.
+It was a crazy job, I hand crafted around 100 synthetic eyeballs using improvised techniques and helped craft large quantities of fake blood, guts and other internal treats.
 It was great working with old friends and new alike!

-After that I got to work for Franchesco Pastori again on a show in a private club in Mayfair.
-I had to set up and sync a series of 50” monitors with a hidden tannoy system.
-After the show the club owners were so impressed they made the TVs a permanent feature. woahm8.
-They are set up behind fake train window frames to give the feeling that you are on a moving train carriage.
+Working under direction from Franchesco Pastori via Imaginary Party for an event in Lou Lou's.
+I set up a series of 50” monitors with a hidden tannoy system in the underground alcoves of the club.
+They are set up behind fake train window frames to give the feeling that you are in a moving train carriage.

-Additionally, before the build started I was commissioned to create a series of idents for the pre-narrative project for the show which would be integrated with viral videos and various other campaigns.
+Additionally, before the build started I was commissioned to create a series of motion graphics idents for the pre-narrative project.
+These would be used for viral videos and various other pre-show campaigns.
 I was given source material (cherubs and sketches) and asked to visualise them as fully animated idents, you can check them out here.

-Over the past 3 months I was working for Christian Mock, we are the 2 man AV team for Secret Cinema.
-This time we did The Shawshank Redemption.
-The setup in the office was great.
-We had a backup in place for the screening equipment which really bulked out my op table.
+On this 3 month project I was working for Christian Mock.
+We are the 2 man AV team for Secret Cinema.
+The setup in the office consisted of the main screening control computer, a backup running in sync and my own laptop controlling the audio cues throughout the building.
 There were a total of 3 screening rooms, 2 in the main building and 1 in the GYM which could hold a good few hundred people.
 Overall we had around 400+ people a night.
-On top of that I also had a 16mm projector to look after.
-The audio set-up for this event was quite complex, we had some high end equipment hired from Mark Hornsby as well as our own tannoy speakers which I setup and wired personally with separate zones for different sections of the building.
+The audio set-up for this event was quite complex, we had some high end equipment hired from Mark Hornsby as well as our own tannoy speakers which I set-up and wired with separate zones for different sections of the building.

 September - December 2011

-Have been keeping busy with multiple cover art jobs and looking for a new flat..
-During October and November I worked on a.. secret project which fell through..
-But towards the start of december all of my time was consumed by the new Secret Cinema production "So Long Holly" (screening The Third Man), doing multiple installations in the police department, also including Dr Winkel's flat.
+During October and November I worked on a secret project as a Technical Advisor which was postponed (Secret Cinema: Brazil).
+But towards the start of December all of my time was consumed by the new Secret Cinema production of The Third Man.
+I was working as Area Art Director, designing and dressing multiple installations including the police department and Dr Winkel's flat.
 I collaborated with Helen Haywood and Aurelien Farjon in these areas.
-I also have to thank Luke Harcourt and Adam Pang who were head of the Art Department and helped with the massive props and construction (respectively).
-The event was massive, I helped grease the event with various little extras like design for fake documents, projector slides and helping out Christian Mock in the AV department.
+I also helped with various little extras including designing fake documents, projector slides and assisting Christian Mock for the first time in the AV department.

 Developing ideas for an audio-visual production between me and Daniel Swilley, electroacoustic composer.
-Proceed to project page.
+Click the image to go to the behance project page.